top of page

 • “Mad Men” and Wonder Women: the US during the 1960s (2 semesters) [History/Gender, Sexuality, Women Studies]

-• Unmaking Ghettos: Development and Empowerment in American Cities [Africana/Urban Studies]
+• Unmaking Ghettos: Development and Empowerment in American Cities [Africana Studies/Urban Studies]

 • Rise and Fall of the American Century: Key Debates in Post-1945 U.S. History [History]